-The Nurse Practice Act is essentially your nursing rulebook!
-Each state has its own Nurse Practice Act that you must learn, know and live by when working as a registered nurse in the USA.
-The Nurse Practice act ensures that all registered nurses are qualified and competent of doing their job to the highest standard.
+The Nurse Practice Act is essentially the U.S. nursing rulebook.
+In the U.S., there are state nurse practice acts.
+To be a nurse in the U.S., you must learn, know and practice your state nurse practice act when working as a registered nurse (RN).
+The Nurse Practice Act ensures all registered nurses are qualified and competent of practicing to the highest standard.
 Each Nurse Practice Act:

-The intimate nature of nursing means that the risk of accidents is high.
-The laws and regulations set out in a states Nurse Practice Act have been put together to reduce the risk of harm to patients and to protect patients by ensuring the highest level of competence.
-The Nurse Practice Act aims to ensure that patients are receiving quality care and promotes patient safety.
+The intimate nature of nursing means that the risk for accidents is high.
+The laws and regulations set out in a state's Nurse Practice Act have been put together to reduce the risk of harm to patients and to protect them by ensuring the highest level of competence.
+The Nurse Practice Act aims to ensure that patients receive quality care while promoting patient safety.

-All registered nurses have a duty to understand the states nurse practice act where they work, ensure that they adhere to the rules and regulations outlined, and to make sure that they are fully qualified and competent in their role as a registered nurse.
-It is also your responsibility to make sure that you are aware of the laws that regulate your profession and to you keep yourself updated on any changes made to the nurse practice act to ensure that you are evolving with the scope of practice that is expected of you.
+All registered nurses have a duty to understand the state's nurse practice act where they work, ensure that they adhere to the rules and regulations outlined, and to make sure that they are fully qualified and competent in their role as a registered nurse.
+It is also your responsibility as a nurse to make sure that you are aware of the laws that regulate your profession and to you keep updated on any changes made to the Nurse Practice Act to ensure that you are evolving with the scope of practice that is expected of you.

 At Conexus MedStaff, our award-winning clinical education program gives you access to continuously updated information and the latest news about nursing in the U.S. In addition, Conexus MedStaff international nurses are given access to unlimited accredited Continuing Education Units (CEUs) to ensure their nursing license remains active while practicing nursing in the U.S.